 Unlike coriander, which prefers full sun, cardamom prefers partial shade as it’s a forest-dwelling plant.
 Planting this plant in full sun could result in the leaves burning.
 So you’ll want to make sure this plant gets enough shade throughout the day.

 Cardamom and coriander might taste similar, but they’re very different plants.
 They have different needs that should be considered when growing them, and they’re used differently in cooking.
 Unfortunately, they’re not beginner-friendly plants, and cardamom seeds can be expensive.
-Still, they’re an excellent addition to a well-thought-out spice rack.
+Still, they’re an excellent addition to your spice rack.

 FAQs (Frequently Asked Questions)